amazingrando/gumshoe/srd/6-YourCharacter.md

   - make contact with operatives without scaring them off

   - convey information or threats elliptically without tipping off eavesdroppers

-### Textual Analysis (Academic)

-By studying the content of texts (as opposed to their physical characteristics of documents) you can draw reliable inferences about their authorship.
-You can:

-  - determine if an anonymous text is the work of a known author, based on samples of his work

-  - determine the era in which a text was written

-  - identify the writer’s region, and level of education

-  - tell a real work by an author from a false one

 ### Traffic Analysis (Technical)